Mark-Barbaric/EthicalKeylogger/README.md

-# EthicalKeylogger
+# Ethical Keylogger
-Ethical Keylogger for Windows.
+Sourced from the code from the Udemy Course Build An Advanced Keylogger using C++ for Windows.